Goku-kun/Thesaurus/README.md

 To-do list:

-* Find other features like finding general form of a word.
+* Add ability to interpret phrases.
+* Add progress bar

 ## Status

 Project is: _finished_

-Version 1.0.0 is active.
+Version 1.0.1 is active.
 More features will be added soon.

+### Patch 1.0.1 details
+* Updated the promise implementation to follow asyn-await
+* Displaying output for more than one operation in a single execution using the --all command
+* minor output detail changes
+* Code Refactoring

 ## Inspiration